Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Street Waymark on the Rúa Real, Pontedeume, on day three of the Camino InglésStreet Waymark on the Rúa Real

-Within a few meters, you come to this plaza, below, the Praza Angustias where there is a nice fountain to fill up your water containers.
+Within a few meters, you come to this plaza, below, the Praza Angustias where there is a cross and a nice fountain to fill up your water containers.
 The Camino Inglés turns to the right here, onto the Rúa do Empedrado and continues up the hill.

 Praza Angustias with Fountain on day three of the Camino InglésPraza Angustias with Fountain